ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note:: For a contextual bandit dataset, the ``dones`` key should always be set to ``True``.
 In this case, FQE reduces to fitting a reward model to the data.

-The estimators output six metrics:
+RLlib's OPE estimators output six metrics (``v_gain > 1.0`` indicates that the policy is better than the behavior data):

-- ``v_behavior``: The discounted sum over the rewards in offline episode, averaged over episodes
+- ``v_behavior``: The discounted sum over rewards in the offline episode, averaged over episodes in the batch
 - ``v_behavior_std``: The standard deviation corresponding to v_behavior
-- ``v_target``: The OPE's estimated discounted return for `self.policy`, averaged over episodes
+- ``v_target``: The OPE's estimated discounted return for the target policy, averaged over episodes in the batch
 - ``v_target_std``: The standard deviation corresponding to v_target
 - ``v_gain``: ``v_target / max(v_behavior, 1e-8)``, averaged over episodes
 - ``v_gain_std``: The standard deviation corresponding to v_gain